wasabirobby/wasabi_nfc/README.md

 # Wasabi's NFC Transfer

-This resource was created per request as a free ESX script for transfering money between player's bank accounts while giving the effect of NFC(I.e. The phone requirement)
+This resource was created per request as a free ESX script for transfering money between player's bank accounts while giving the effect of NFC.

 <b>Features:</b>
 - Exploit free